OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 - Use as guidance - To provide guidance during all phases of mobile app development and testing;
 - Use during procurement - To provide a baseline for mobile app security verification.

+The MAS project has been traditionally focused on downloadable apps, and as such, all its resources refer to "apps".
+However, the project is also applicable to other areas of the business such as preloaded applications and SDKs.
+For both of these categories there are a few things to consider:

+**Preloads:** Preloaded apps are apps that are installed on a user's device at factory time and may have elevated privileges that leave users vulnerable to exploitative business practices.
+Given the large number of preloaded apps on an average user's device, it's important to measure their risk in a quantifiable way.

+There are hundreds of preloads that may ship on a device and as a result automation is critical, therefore a subset of MAS criteria that is automation friendly may be a good basis.

+**SDKs:** SDKs play a vital role in the mobile app value chain, supplying code developers need to build faster, smarter, and more profitably.
+Developers rely on them heavily with the average mobile app using 30 SDKs and 90% of code sourced from third parties.
+While this widespread use delivers significant benefits to developers, it also propagates safety and security issues.

+SDKs offer a variety of functionality and therefore not all MASVS categories apply to every single SDK type.
+As a result the SDK developer should evaluate which categories apply to their respective SDKs to ensure a lab can evaluate them properly.

 ## Mobile AppSec Model

 The MASVS defines two security verification levels (MASVS-L1 and MASVS-L2), as well as a set of reverse engineering resiliency requirements (MASVS-R).
 MASVS-L1 contains generic security requirements that are recommended for all mobile apps, while MASVS-L2 should be applied to apps handling highly sensitive data.
 MASVS-R covers additional protective controls that can be applied if preventing client-side threats is a design goal.